osakared/grig.controller/README.md

 ### Metadata

-These metadata are supported (and, depending on the target, required) on controllers:
+These metadata are supported (and, depending on the target, required) on controllers which implement `grig.controller.Controller`:

 `@name`